mitranim/posterus/readme.md

 allowing you to "opt out" of asynchrony when needed ([motivating example](#schedulertick)).

-Lightweight: ≈ 7 KB minified + 1 KB dependency, with solid performance: much
+Lightweight: ≈ 7 KB minified + 1 KB dependency.
+Solid performance: much
 more efficient than "native" promises.

 Includes optional support for coroutines.
 Similar to async/await, but based on